Abrasive Blasting 101

-Just like any air filter, you need to regularly replace the air inlet filters on your blast cabinet.
-Neglecting this task reduces the airflow into the cabinet or possibly allows abrasive to escape the cabinet.
+Air inlet filters need to be replaced just like any air filter.
+Neglecting this task reduces the airflow into the cabinet and possibly allows abrasive to escape the cabinet.

 If your machine doesn’t come with a window protector then it’s crucial that you regularly inspect and replace your window.
 Most cabinet operators compensate for poor visibility by bringing the part they are processing closer and closer to the view window.
 Unfortunately, at close range the abrasive bouncing back can destroy the window in 10 minutes.

-At some time, depending on abrasive size and type used, the separator will wear out and require replacement.
-Not replacing it will allow abrasive to flow into the dust collector, which increases operating cost, quickly loads the dust collector, and reduces blower airflow and cabinet visibility.
+Depending on abrasive size and type used, the separator will wear out and require replacement.
+Not replacing allows abrasive to flow into the dust collector, which increases operating cost, quickly loads the dust collector, and reduces blower airflow and cabinet visibility.

 Just like the lint trap in your drier, you have to clean the abrasive scalper screen.
 This collects all debris inside the unit including gaskets, silicone and large particles of blasted items.
 Unlike the dryer that simply stops drying efficiently, a dirty abrasive scalper screen will eventually prevent abrasive from flowing back into the mixing valve and to the gun.

 If a machine is used daily we advise that the unit be drained and purged monthly to eliminate nesting around the mixing valve that flows abrasive to the nozzle or gun.
 If you use your cabinet less frequently, you can adjust your maintenance schedule accordingly.
 Just be aware that material removed from cleaning parts means material is mixed into the abrasive.